facebookarchive/AsyncDisplayKit/_docs/implicit-hierarchy-mgmt.md

 Several of the elements in this cell - `_userAvatarImageNode`, `_photoImageNode`, and `_photoLocationLabel` depend on seperate data fetches from the network that could return at any time.
 When should they be added to the UI?

-IHM knows whether or not to include these elements in the UI based on the information provided in the cell's ASLayoutSpec.
+ASM knows whether or not to include these elements in the UI based on the information provided in the cell's ASLayoutSpec.

 <div class = "note">
 An `ASLayoutSpec` completely describes the UI of a view in your app by specifying the hierarchy state of a node and its subnodes.
 An ASLayoutSpec is returned by a node from its <code>